-If you’re a regular to Mama Milk you will be well aware of my love for the Medela breast pumps.
+If you’re a regular to Mama Union, you’ll be well aware of my love for the Medela breast pumps.
 Not only are they great quality, but they have a breast pump to suit all needs from occasional to exclusive pumping.
 As the most basic of the range the Medela Mini Electric breast pump is like the baby of the family.

 Winner of a ‘Which?
 Best Buy Breast Pumps’ award; I was intrigued to find how this little pump held its own against the rest of the Medela family.
 Keep reading to find out what I thought of this breast pump.

 Who would benefit most from the Medela Mini Single?

 This breast pump is most suited to you if you:

 - need a pump for very occasional use